Vincent96034/ML-DL-Assignment/README.md

 - Haunberger, Vincent <viha23al@student.cbs.dk>
 - Schröder, Fynn <fysc23ab@student.cbs.dk>

+This repository contains all code files for the final assignment of the course 'Machine Learning & Deep Learning' at Copenhagen Business School.
+The respective data files are too large to upload into this repository - they can be found in the submitted .zip file.

 ## How to run
 Unfortunately the input datasets are too large to be uploaded to github.
-Instead we uploaded this entire project to dropbox as well.
+Instead we uploaded this entire project to [dropbox](https://www.dropbox.com/scl/fo/vy280k9kzdypda1ddfeuv/AGX7Eqa3XqatbAWewF20VxY?rlkey=pflywmcxn63er9wgaeehjvelv&st=e5arhvl3&dl=0) as well.
 To run, clone this repo and pull the data folder into the root directory.
 The data folder should have the following structure:
 ```
 data
 └───danish_stopwords.txt